indolering/node-bitcoin/Readme.md

 then, use it at your own peril.

 Dump.js assumes that you have a local CouchDB install which is world writable and a DB called 'bit'.
-This is currently hardcoded into dump.js.
-You should (at the very least) restrict access to CouchDB to the local network (this should not interfere with outgoing replication jobs).
-It should be trivial to setup passwords, etc, for the DB.
+This is currently hardcoded into dump.js but it should be trivial to setup passwords, etc, for the DB.
+You should (at the very least) bind CouchDB to localhost or 127.0.0.1.

+Even if after you setup passwords, it's unwise to pair your CouchDB front-end server and your Namecoind instance on the same server.
+Relax and use CouchDB's excellent continuous replication feature to sync with your frontend servers.
+Binding to localhost will not interfere with outgoing replication jobs.

 ## Usage notes

-`nmc.js` first checks for a passed config object, then it checks for a local `settings.json` file and it finally falls back to __searching for the config file at `~/.namecoin/namecoin.conf`.__ This should "just work" on most Unix systems. *
+Connecting to Namecoind should "just work" on most Unix systems.  `nmc.js` first checks for a passed config object, then it checks for a local `settings.json` file and it finally falls back to __searching for the config file at `~/.namecoin/namecoin.conf`.__

+(Technically, it looks for the `process.env.HOME + /.namecoin/namecoin.conf`.)
 ### Manually specify namecoind settings:
 #### GUI
 1. Make a copy of `settings-example.json` and rename it to `settings.json`